Simulation-based marginal likelihood for cluster strong lensing cosmology: strong LCDM strong lensing results

 \subsection{Cluster selection by dynamical state}

 Five of the twelve $z>0.5$ MACS clusters are classified as dynamically relaxed, according to a morphological code described in \citet{E07}.
 This low fraction is not surprising for an X-ray flux-selected sample since cluster mergers are known to lead to large boosts in X-ray luminosity \citep[e.g.][]{RT02,Planelles2009}.
 On the other hand, observational programmes such as CLASH collect clusters according to their X-ray contours and alignment of the BCG with the X-ray peak, in an effort to choose relaxed clusters.
-Here, we determine how this choice of relaxed clusters affects the results.
+Here, we determine how this choice of relaxed clusters affects the marginal likelihood.

-We calculate the evidence of the lens-mass scaling relation of the five relaxed MACS clusters using the relaxed sub-sample out of the fiducial \AGNsim~clusters ($\cal I$ now includes this criterion).
+The background information $\cal I$ now includes the dynamical state criterion, and so the mock data are limited to the relaxed sub-sample out of the fiducial \AGNsim~clusters.
 The dynamical state of the simulated clusters is defined following the method of \citet{Killedar12}.
 The method consists of computing the offset between the position of the particle with the minimum gravitational potential and centre of mass (COM), where the COM is calculated within a range of radii $\zeta_i \rvir$, with $\zeta_i$ going from $0.05$ to $2$ in 30 logarithmic steps.
 A cluster is defined as relaxed if the offset is less than 10 per cent of $\zeta_i \rvir$ for all radii.
 In the \AGNsim~simulations 9 relaxed clusters exceed the luminosity/flux threshold ($L_{X} > L_{X,\mathrm{cut}}$).
 In both the MACS and simulated sample, half the clusters are deemed relaxed.
 The Einstein radii and masses of the relaxed sub-sample of clusters are shown in the left-hand panel of Fig.~\ref{fig:relaxed}; with the observed fit described by the magenta contours and $P(\alpha, \beta | C, {\cal I})$ shown in green in the middle panel.
-The inferred evidence is ${\cal Z} = 0.39$.
+The inferred marginal likelihood is ${\cal Z} = 0.39$.